mobizt/Firebase-ESP8266/README.md

 # Firebase Arduino Client Library for ESP8266

+# This library support ESP8266 Arduino Core Library version 2.4.0 (version 2.5.x is not compatible for now)

 Google's Firebase real time database - ESP8266 library for Arduino V 1.0

 This is not the official Firebase Arduino library from Google, unless this introduces some similar and extra features with